Stoke-on-Trent

-Stoke-on-Trent (often abbreviated to Stoke) is a city and unitary authority area in Staffordshire, England.
+Stoke-on-Trent, often known as Stoke, is a city and unitary authority area in Staffordshire, England.
 It had an estimated population of 259,965 in 2022, making it the largest settlement in Staffordshire and one of the largest cities of the Midlands.
-Stoke is surrounded by the towns of Newcastle-under-Lyme, Alsager, Kidsgrove and Biddulph, which form a conurbation around the city.
+Stoke is surrounded by the towns of Alsager, Biddulph, Cheadle, Kidsgrove, Newcastle-under-Lyme and Stone, which form a conurbation around the city.

 The city is polycentric, formed from the federation of six towns in 1910.
 It took its name from the town of Stoke-upon-Trent, where the main centre of government and the principal railway station in the district were located.
 Hanley is the primary commercial centre.
-The other four towns which form the city are Burslem, Tunstall, Longton and Fenton.
+The other four towns which form the city are Burslem, Tunstall, Longton, and Fenton.

 As the home of the pottery industry in England, the area is known as The Potteries.
 It is a centre for service industries and distribution centres.
 It formerly had a primarily heavy industry sector.

-History

-Toponymy and etymology
+Toponymy

 The name Stoke is taken from the town of Stoke-upon-Trent, the original ancient parish, with other settlements being chapelries.
 Stoke derives from the Old English stoc, a word that at first meant little more than place, but which subsequently gained more specific – but divergent – connotations.
 These variant meanings included dairy farm, secondary or dependent place or farm, summer pasture, crossing place, meeting place and place of worship.
 It is unknown which of these was intended here and all are plausible.